Please save the date for you will not want to miss this!

-While health care reform helped some, many with chronic conditions still find essential care and drugs too costly or not on their insurers’ formulary.
+While health care reform helped some, many with MS and other chronic conditions still find essential care and drugs too costly or not on their insurers’ formulary.

 The way forward.
 A bill in Congress, HR 676, Expanded & Improved Medicare for All, will provide care for everyone under a single payer, publicly funded system.
 All medically necessary care including dental & drugs will be covered–and you choose your doctor.

 No worry about medical bills!
 Monies now going to corporate profits will be available for care.

 We invite you to join this movement.
 Kentuckians for Single Payer Health Care meets 1st & 3rd Thursdays each month, 5:30 pm, Board Rm, Mezzanine, Louisville Free Public Library, 301 York.

 KSPH offers to show the film “Fix It” or to give free presentations on single payer.
 (502) 636-1551 email@example.com

 Learn more: www.kyhealthcare.org

 On May 14, 2018, Kentucky Voices for Health hosted a meeting in Lexington focused on the affordability of healthcare for Kentuckians.
 Lynn Quincy of Altarum explained the results of the survey.
 A panel of patients gave real meaning to the cold figures, and several state legislators spoke.